aabbtree77/esp32-vpn/README.md

   "All your stupid ideals You've got your head in the clouds" - Depeche Mode, Useless, 1997

-- Building a webapp to communicate with ESP32 via [HTTP(S)](https://randomnerdtutorials.com/control-esp32-esp8266-gpios-from-anywhere/), e.g. [RemoteXY](https://arduinouserinterface.com/products/remotexy) with a fixed concrete frontend made with, say, React.
+- Building a webapp to communicate with ESP32 via [HTTP(S)](https://randomnerdtutorials.com/control-esp32-esp8266-gpios-from-anywhere/).
 This is expensive and cumbersome, and ESP32 is unlikely to be a reliable HTTP client.
 Many new cloud services/CMSes/databases/VPNs do provide free hosting plans, but how long will they last and are they scalable?
 [Heroku](https://twitter.com/heroku/status/1562817050565054469) has no free plans anymore.

 - Remmina, Chrome Remote Desktop, TeamViewer, AnyDesk, RustDesk, Screego...
 Remmina demands port forwarding which is very limited and unreliable.
 "UbuntuDesk" with a solid NAT punching, please.